Skip to content

 ubuntu linux media sharing add new

 Click X on the Media Sharing window to close.
-Using the external device, you can now browse or play media in the folders you selected.
+Using the external device, browsing or playing media in the selected folders works immediately.

 Conclusion: